-- 5.2.1 Encourage multi-unit residential and mixeduse residential development in the Village Centre in accordance with Section 9, Village Sub-Area Plan policies and in alignment with Cadboro Bay Village Development Permit Area Design Guidelines. - 5.2.2 Support ground-oriented infill housing in areas designated as Village Residential Infill on Map 5.2, with a goal of creating a greater diversity of unit sizes, price points and housing forms. - 5.2.3 Make updates to the Zoning Bylaw, parking regulations and design guidelines to provide a framework for supporting residential infill development and to encourage high-quality building design and a positive fit within that fits within the scale and character of established neighbourhoods. - 5.2.4 Support the development of rental housing and other forms of tenure to expand housing options. and affordability. - 5.2.5 Consider increased height and a broader range of uses for Institutional Mixed-Use sites when non-market housing is proposed. - 5.2.6 Work in partnership with the CRD, BC Housing and other agencies to support affordable housing developments in Cadboro Bay.
+- 5.2.1 Encourage multi-unit residential and mixeduse residential development in the Village Centre in accordance with Section 9, Village Sub-Area Plan policies and in alignment with Development Permit Area Design Guidelines. - 5.2.2 Support ground-oriented infill housing in areas designated as Village Residential Infill on Map5.2, with a goal of creating a greater diversity of unit sizes, price points and housing forms. - 5.2.3 Make updates to the Zoning Bylaw, parking regulations and design guidelines to provide a framework for supporting residential infill development and to encourage high-quality building design that fits within the scale and character of established neighbourhoods. - 5.2.4 Support the development of rental housing and other forms of tenure to expand housing options. - 5.2.5 Consider increased height and a broader range of uses for Institutional Mixed-Use sites when non-market housing is proposed. - 5.2.6 Work in partnership with the CRD, BC Housing and other agencies to support affordable housing developments in Cadboro Bay.

-- 5.2.7 Support local churches in their consideration of affordable housing that includes multi-unit and housing for seniors and families seniors housing as part of future redevelopment. - 5.2.8 Support the integration of housing that meets community needs as part of redevelopment of the Queen Alexandra site on Arbutus Road. - 5.2.9 Work with the University of Victoria to understand housing needs and develop housing policies. - 5.2.10 Support parking variances for developments within walking distance of the Village Centre as a means to reduce impervious surfaces and provide opportunities for landscaping, tree planting and outdoor amenity space. - 5.2.11 Maintain the large lot residential character of Queenswood and Ten Mile Point neighbourhoods through maintaining minimum lot sizes identified on Map 5.3. - 5.2.12 Do not support rezoning to permit minimum lot sizes less than those identified on Map 5.3 (See also Policy 9.1.11). - 5.2.13 Update the Zoning Bylaw, where necessary, to adopt site specific zoning for properties that have expiring Land Use Contracts (see Map 5.3) to reflect existing and approved land uses.
-Support Zoning Bylaw amendments to reflect existing land uses where Land Use Contracts have been terminated by the Province.
+- 5.2.7 Support local churches in their consideration of affordable housing that includes multi-unit and housing for seniors and families as part of future redevelopment. - 5.2.8 Support the integration of housing that meets community needs as part of redevelopment of the Queen Alexandra site on Arbutus Road. - 5.2.9 Work with the University of Victoria to understand housing needs and develop housing policies. - 5.2.10 Support parking variances for developments within walking distance of the Village Centre as a means to reduce impervious surfaces and provide opportunities for landscaping, tree planting and outdoor amenity space. - 5.2.11 Maintain the large lot residential character of Queenswood and Ten Mile Point neighbourhoods through maintaining minimum lot sizes identified on Map 5.3. - 5.2.12 Do not support rezoning to permit minimum lot sizes less than those identified on Map 5.3 (See also Policy 9.1.11). - 5.2.13 Support Zoning Bylaw amendments to reflect existing land uses where Land Use Contracts have been terminated by the Province.